Inventory management tips

 - your sales spike unexpectedly and you oversell your stock

-- you run into a cash flow shortfall and can’t pay for product you desperately need
+- you run into a cash flow shortfall and can’t pay for a product you desperately need

 - your warehouse doesn’t have enough room to accommodate your seasonal spike in sales